-1 of 5 - · Quality and pertinence of academic background. - Feasibility of research in terms of material and faculty resources. - Ability to understand English and French.
+- Quality and pertinence of academic background. - Feasibility of research in terms of material and faculty resources. - Ability to understand English and French.

 Language Requirements.
 Since this is a bilingual program, applicants must demonstrate a level of competence that would allow them to read and to follow lectures and discussions in both English and French.
 The ability to speak and write with facility in both languages is not required; students may participate in discussion, and may write reports, examinations and theses in English or French, as they choose.
 Admission Procedures.
 The interuniversity admissions committee reviews all applications.
-Admission Deadlines.
-A detailed description of the program may be obtained from the Graduate Program Director, Department of Art History.
-Applicants should apply online at: connect2.concordia.ca.
-The application deadline is April 1 for September entry and November 1 for January entry.
-Requirements for the Degree 1.
-Credits.
+Requirements for the Degree Credits.
 A fully qualified candidate entering the program with a Master's/Magisteriate degree is required to complete 90 credits.
 These are apportioned as follows: courses and seminars, 12 credits; research tutorial, 6 credits; doctoral forum, 3 credits; comprehensive examinations, 9 credits; and thesis, 60 credits.
 Typical progress for a full-time student in the program would consist of: First Year: Block A seminar (6 credits), one seminar from Block B (3 credits), one elective seminar, approved by advisor (3 credits), research tutorial (6 credits).
 Second Year: Comprehensive examinations (before fifth semester) (9 credits), doctoral forum (3 credits).
 Third Year: Thesis (60 credits).